tmr4/T41_SDR/README.md

 # T41_SDR

-Software designed transceiver based on the T41-EP developed by Albert Peter and Jack Purdum.
+Initial "fork" from T41-EP software version SDTVer049.2K, based on the T41-EP developed by Albert Peter and Jack Purdum.

-Initial "fork" from T41-EP software version SDTVer049.2K.
+Ultimately, it would be nice to be able to add or remove features from the T41 simply by adding or removing a file.
+The software is far from that goal.
+The structure of the original software also makes it difficult to collaborate.
+Thus this version.

+I've focused on a few areas of interest to me:

+* cleaning up and making better use of the display *(within the bounds of the original software)*
+* adding new input capability *(mouse and keyboard)*
+* adding new modes *(NFM demodulation and some data modes)*

+The structure of my version has changed sufficiently from the original.
+It's unlikely that any of the features I've added can be incorporated back into the original software without some work.
+Still, these show what's possible with the 4SQRP kit hardware.

 This is a work in progress.
-Some functions from the original version are broken.
+Some functions from the original version are broken and will likely remain so until they are of interest to me.
 Use at your own risk.

 ## Branches